ChiKhaPo: A Large-Scale Multilingual Benchmark for Evaluating Lexical Comprehension and Generation in Large Language Models: Related Work

 \section{Related Work}

 \paragraph{LLM evaluation benchmarks} Most existing benchmarks that LLMs are evaluated on focus on English and other high-resource languages \citep{grattafiori2024llama, aryabumi2024aya23openweight, qwen2025qwen25technicalreport}.
 Popular benchmark suites include BIG-Bench \citep{srivastava2023beyond}\textemdash a collection of $200$ tasks testing various kinds of comprehension and generation\textemdash and HELM \citep{liang2023holistic}, a framework that standardizes LLM reasoning and generation and provides metrics beyond accuracy (e.g. calibration).
-Datasets such as XNLI \citep{conneau2018xnlievaluatingcrosslingualsentence} and XCOPA \citep{ponti2020xcopa} measure reasoning skills with classification-style tasks, whereas natural language generation is often evaluated with datasets such as XL-SUM \citep{hasan-etal-2021-xl}, FLORES+ \citep{nllb-24}, and the Aya Evaluation Suite \citep{singh2024aya}, evaluating summarization, machine translation, and instruction following respectively.
+Datasets such as XNLI \citep{conneau2018xnlievaluatingcrosslingualsentence} and XCOPA \citep{ponti2020xcopa} measure reasoning skills with classification-style tasks, whereas natural language generation is evaluated with datasets for summarization, machine translation, and instruction following, such as XL-SUM \citep{hasan-etal-2021-xl}, FLORES+ \citep{nllb-24}, BOUQuET \citep{andrews-etal-2025-bouquet,omnilingual2026}, and the Aya Evaluation Suite \citep{singh2024aya}.

 In Appendix \autoref{tab:prior_multiling_benchmark_coverage}, we list 20+ commonly used datasets in LLM multilingual benchmarking.
-These datasets are a collection of relatively complex tasks and cover a limited number of languages.
+These datasets test a collection of relatively complex tasks and cover a limited number of languages.

 \paragraph{Lexical evaluation} \citet{mccarthy-2002-lexical} first introduced \emph{lexical substitution}, the task of choosing an appropriate substitute for a word given a context to test word sense disambiguation systems.
 Prior lexical substitution benchmarks are overwhelmingly English \citep{mccarthy-navigli-2007-semeval, kremer-etal-2014-substitutes, lee-etal-2021-swords} These benchmarks are small and manually designed.